tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

     >>> 3 / 2.0
     1.5

-.. warning:: In Python 3, the behavour of the division operator has been
+.. warning:: In Python 3, the behaviour of the division operator has been
              changed, and dividing two integers will result in normal division.

 One can convert an integer to a floating point number using Python's built-in